Injured in an Accident at Work Caused by an Independent Third Party?

 If you’re an injured worker who suffered a work-related injury, you can’t sue your employer (in most cases), and your workers’ compensation benefits will only cover a portion of your lost wages and medical expenses.
 If the negligent actions of a third party were responsible for your injuries, you may be able to recover compensation for:

-- All your medical expenses
+- Any additional medical expenses

-- Lost wages and overtime pay
+- Excess wage loss and overtime pay

 - Loss of earning capacity